davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 The machines were all on the same switch.

-Hyperledger Fabric was deployed natively to 3 physical machines (ie the native binaries were installed and executed, no container technology such as Docker or Kubernetes was used)
+Hyperledger Fabric was deployed natively to 3 physical machines (ie the native binaries were installed and executed, no container technology such as Docker or Kubernetes was used).

 ### Fabric Application Configuration

 - LevelDB was used for the state database
 - Gateway Service Concurrency limit was set to 20,000
 - A single application channel was created and the 2 peers and orderer were joined to this channel
-  - The application capabilities were set to V1_4 so as to use the old lifecycle deployment. all other capabilities were set to V2_0
+  - The application capabilities were set to V1_4 so as to use the old lifecycle deployment.
+All other capabilities were set to V2_0 (capability level should not impact performance).
 - No system channel exists only the application channel
 - Go chaincode without the Contract API was deployed (fixed-asset-base from hyperledger Caliper-Benchmarks)
 - Endorsement policy 1 Of Any was specified for the chaincode
 - No private data was used
-- Standard OOTB Fabric Policies and configurations (note that in 2.5 SendBufferSize now defaults to 100) excluding anything previously mentioned
+- Default Fabric policies and configurations (note that in 2.5 SendBufferSize now defaults to 100) excluding anything previously mentioned
-- No tests were done that included Range Queries (and obviously no JSON Queries)
+- No range queries or JSON queries

 ### Load Generator

 Hyperledger Caliper 0.5.0 was used as the load generator and for the report output.
-Caliper was bound to `Fabric:2.4` which means it used the Peer Gateway Service to invoke and evaluate transactions.
+Caliper was bound to `Fabric:2.4` which means it used the peer Gateway Service to invoke and evaluate transactions.

-The load itself was defined from fixed-asset in Hyperledger Caliper-Benchmarks
+The load itself was defined from fixed-asset in Hyperledger Caliper-Benchmarks.

 Caliper used 4 bare metal machines to host remote caliper workers and also to host a single caliper manager to generate the load on the Hyperledger Fabric Network.